Jaliea/ThoughtDumpApplication/README.md

 # Thought Dump Application

+## NOTE: this project doesn't have the UI I have designed for it.
+### To see the intended UI, [click here](https://www.figma.com/proto/xT1n7AXV7rnPoaY95ttUDV/ThoughtDump?type=design&node-id=2-8&t=VDqcUf70JjaD9cvO-0&scaling=scale-down&page-id=0%3A1)

 ### What does this application do?

 **This application is designed to be a place where you can "thought dump"**,